What kind of "complexity" is dual to holographic complexity?: Introduction

 \section{Introduction}

-Recently, the concepts in quantum information theory have been applied to investigate the theory of gravity and black holes.
-In particular, a concept named ``complexity'', which comes from the quantum circuit complexity in quantum information theory, was introduced for the study of the black hole interior.
-The complexity in quantum circuits can be defined for both operators and states.
-Roughly speaking, the complexity of an operator is the minimal number of required gates\footnote{The gates are basic building blocks to construct the quantum circuit.} when we use quantum circuits to simulate it.
-The complexity of state is the minimal number of required gates when we use quantum circuits to transform a reference state to a target state.
+For the last decade the quantum informational concepts have been actively applied to the gravity theory including black hole physics.
+For example, ``quantum complexity'' (``complexity'' in short) has been introduced as a tool to investigate the interior of the black hole.
+A complexity has been well studied in quantum circuits.
+Simply speaking, the complexity of an {\it operator} is the minimal number of gates(basic building blocks to construct the circuit) to simulate the operator by quantum circuits.
+The complexity of {\it state} is the minimal number of gates necessary to transform a reference state to a target state.

-The motivation to introduce the complexity into the black holes physics was to understand about the fire-wall model of the black hole~\cite{Harlow:2013tf} and the growth rate of the Einstein-Rosen bridge for the AdS black holes~\cite{Stanford:2014jda,Susskind:2014rva,Susskind:2014rva2}.
-Refs.~\cite{Stanford:2014jda} and \cite{Brown:2015bva} proposed two holographic conjectures to compute the complexity for some particular quantum states which are dual to boundary time slices of an eternal asymptotic AdS black hole.
-They are called the complexity-volume (CV) conjecture and the complexity-action (CA) conjecture.
+The concept of the complexity was first introduce to understand the fire-wall proposal of the black hole~\cite{Harlow:2013tf} and the growth of the Einstein-Rosen bridge of the AdS black holes~\cite{Stanford:2014jda,Susskind:2014rva,Susskind:2014rva2}.
+The complexity from holographic perspective is called ``holographic complexity'', which deals with the complexity of a quantum state dual to the boundary time slice of an eternal asymptotic AdS black hole.
+There are two main proposals for holographic complexity: the complexity-volume (CV) conjecture~\cite{Stanford:2014jda} and the complexity-action (CA) conjecture~\cite{Brown:2015bva}.

-The CV conjecture states that the complexity is proportional to the maximum volume of space-like hypersurfaces.
-Suppose $t_L$ and $t_R$ are two time slices at the left and right boundaries of an external asymptotic AdS black hole.
-Then the CV conjecture is given by
+Let us denote by $t_R$ and $t_L$ the time slices at the right and left boundaries of an asymptotically AdS black hole.
+In the CV conjecture, the complexity is proportional to the maximum volume of space-like hypersurfaces.
+The CV conjecture says

-where $\Sigma$ is a spacelike surface which connects the time slices $t_L$ and $t_R$ of two boundaries, $G_N$ is the Newton's gravity constant and $\ell$ is a length scale.
-The CA conjecture states that the complexity associated to two boundary time slices is given by the on-shell action in the Wheeler-DeWitt (WdW) patch
+where $\Sigma$ is a spacelike surface connecting $t_L$ and $t_R$, $G_N$ is the Newton's constant, and $\ell$ is a certain length scale.
+In the CA conjecture, the complexity is the on-shell action

-The WdW patch is the closure of all spacelike surfaces which connect $t_L$ and $t_R$.
+in the Wheeler-DeWitt (WdW) patch, where the WdW patch is the closure of all spacelike surfaces connecting $t_L$ and $t_R$.